The principles governing taonga puoro (traditional Māori musical instruments) are basic to Māori thought.

 The family of flutes, which vary from 7 to more than 700 millimetres in length, is the largest group of taonga puoro.

 An ability to play the flute was highly regarded in traditional Māori society.
-Many stories confirm that skilled flute-playing made the performer irresistible to the opposite sex.
+Many stories confirm that skilled flute-playing made the performer sexually irresistible.
 The exquisite music produced by the young Te Arawa chief Tūtānekai is said to have lured Hinemoa to swim across Lake Rotorua to join him on Mokoia Island.
 However, Arawa elders say that in fact Tūtānekai could barely play the flute and someone else – perhaps his slave, Tiki – was the real virtuoso, crouching in the bushes behind him.

 One of the last traditional authorities on playing the kōauau and pūtōrino was Paeroa Wineera (of Ngāti Raukawa and Ngāti Toa).
 In about 1895, at the age of 12, she was taught to play by her uncle, who was the last person in the district able to play traditional instruments.
 In the 1960s, aged over 80, Wineera was recorded playing her kōauau.
 She recalled that music was not specially composed for this instrument, but that it was used mainly to accompany waiata singing, and played the tune in unison with the singers.